The friendly Miniature Schnauzer temperament is full of character. These little dogs have a commanding presence and a lot of smarts.

 Intelligence and Trainability

-- Earthdog Trials – As a terrier type, the Miniature Schnauzer has a strong drive to dig for rodents and Earthdog activities can give him a way to do this without digging up your backyard.
-Speaking of your backyard, you’ll want to make sure that you keep your Schnauzer in a well fenced area or on a leash otherwise he may run off after a squirrel or rabbit.
+As a terrier type, the Miniature Schnauzer has a strong drive to dig for rodents and Earthdog activities can give him a way to do this without digging up your backyard.
+Earthdog activities test your dog’s ability to hunt and find a particular target, and they are non-competitive.

 Miniature Schnauzer Traits